-Home » ASL Immersion (Annual Silent Weekend)
+Home » Online ASL Immersion (Annual Silent Weekend)Menu

-ASL Immersion (Annual Silent Weekend)
+Online ASL Immersion (Annual Silent Weekend)

-Silent Weekend at Western Oregon University
+Online Silent Weekend hosted by Western Oregon University

 Attendees can choose between professional development workshops centered around interpreters or aspiring interpreters or workshops focused on ASL linguistics and ASL skill improvement.
-We are partnering with students from the Masters in Interpreting Studies at WOU to present some workshops this year.Some of our 2016 workshop offerings were:

 Submit to Present a Workshop:

 Call for the presenter(s) is NOW OPEN.
 We are still accepting proposals as we have a few slots available.